syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 You can download the source code of binding the SfDataGrid.Columns properties sample [here]()

-## Binding the GridComboBoxColumn ItemSource from viewModel
+## Binding ComboBoxColumn ItemSource from ViewModel in Xamarin.Forms DataGrid

-You can bind any object type collection property to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode.
+Bind any collection to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode, using the below code snippet.

-Refer the below code snippet to bind `GridComboBoxColumn.ItemsSource` property from the viewmodel.

 {% tab %}